Application Process

 • Applicant Interview

 The interview process for each applicant includes a panel interview with faculty and question and answer session with current residents in the program.
-The panel interview is integral to determining the candidates thinking process and fit for the program.
+The panel interview is integral to determining the candidate’s fit for the program.

 After all interviews are completed, the faculty meet to go over scoring from the teams and interviews.
 A final match list is then developed and submitted.
 No additional contact is necessary after the interviews.